Suella Braverman: Personal life

 In 2018, she married Rael Braverman, a manager of the Mercedes-Benz Group, whom she described as a "very proud member of the Jewish community".
 The wedding was celebrated at the House of Commons in February 2018.
 Rael Braverman, who moved to the UK as a teenager from South Africa, formerly lived in Israel.
 Suella Braverman told The Jewish Chronicle that she has "close family members who serve in the IDF".
-As of 2021, they have two children: a son, George, born in 2019 and a daughter, Gabriella, born in 2021.
+As of 2021, they have two children.
 She lives in Locks Heath, Hampshire.

-Braverman is a member of the Triratna Buddhist Community, formerly the Friends of the Western Buddhist Order, but is not a member of the Triratna Buddhist Order.
+Braverman was briefly involved with the Triratna Buddhist Community, formerly the Friends of the Western Buddhist Order, but was never an ordained member of the Triratna Buddhist Order.
 She took her oath of allegiance as an MP on the Buddhist Dhammapada.

 In July 2024, Braverman was one of five politicians to cover for James O'Brien's radio show on LBC, as part of the station's "Guest Week".

-In December 2024, Rael Braverman joined Reform UK, but resigned just seven months later after his wife was criticised by Reform's former chairman over a political matter.
+In December 2024, Rael Braverman joined Reform UK, but resigned seven months later after his wife was criticised by Reform's former chairman over a political matter.
+However, she would herself join Reform in January 2026.